Ada "Bricktop" Smith: Theater and performance

-She began performing when she was very young, and by 16, she was touring with TOBA (Theatre Owners' Booking Association) and on the Pantages vaudeville circuit.
-Aged 20, her performance tours brought her to New York City.
+She began performing when she was very young, and by 16, she was touring with T.O.B.A.
+(Theatre Owners' Booking Association) and on the Pantages vaudeville circuit.
+When she was 20, her performance tours brought her to New York City.
 While at Barron's Exclusive Club, a nightspot in Harlem, she put in a good word for a band called Elmer Snowden's Washingtonians, and the club booked them.
 One of its members was Duke Ellington.

 She was an excellent dancer.
-Her first meeting with Cole Porter is described in her obituary in the Huntington (West Virginia) Herald-Dispatch: Porter once walked into the cabaret and ordered a bottle of wine.
+Her first meeting with Cole Porter is described in her obituary in the The Herald-Dispatch (Huntington, West Virginia): Porter once walked into the cabaret and ordered a bottle of wine.
 "Little girl, can you do the Charleston?" he asked.
 Yes, she said.
 And when she demonstrated the new dance, he exclaimed, "What legs!
 What legs!"